Charlotte Child Custody LAWYER

 An experienced Charlotte family law attorney can help you address all legal family law issues and present them to the court for approval.

-Types Of Custody in Mecklenburg County
+Types of Custody in North Carolina

 In addition to creating a fair and reasonable schedule of physical custody, you and your co-parent may agree to share the responsibilities for making important decisions for the child’s welfare, which is called legal custody.
-Some examples of those decisions include these and others:

 • Education, including whether your child will receive special education services